Install your first debusine instance

 with

 the command of your choice).
-You can thus easily start a shell inside the
+You can also easily start a shell inside the

 virtual machine: